Knowledge Base Irish address lookup UX

 If the county name appears in the posttown, then the county field isn’t necessarily required for mail delivery.
 For example, an address with a posttown of “Cork” wouldn’t also need to include “Co.
 Cork” as a county.
 Depending on how you use the address data, you may wish to exclude this field from your address labels if the county is the same as the post town.

-There can also be some discrepency between an address’s geographic and postal counties - this is something to be aware of, depending on your needs.
+There can also be some discrepancy between an address’s geographic and postal counties - this is something to be aware of, depending on your needs.

 Wider considerations that can apply to any kind of address searching are covered in our Postcode lookup UX article.